septianwib/simplify-web-container/README.md

 # simplify-web-container

 ## Introduction
-This project is to install, configure and run a docker container by using ansible playbook in a single run
+This project is to install, configure and run a nginx container by using ansible playbook in a single run.

 ## Requirement
 - System requirement